Samuel A. Deadwyler, PhD

 Samuel A. Deadwyler, Ph.D., Professor

-SYNOPSIS OF AREA OF INTEREST: Dr. Deadwyler has active research interests in several areas of Neuroscience including: behavioral, systemic and cellular correlates of neuroplasticity, leaning and memory and substance abuse.
+SYNOPSIS OF AREA OF INTEREST: Dr. Deadwyler has active research interests in several areas of Neuroscience including: behavioral, systemic and cellular correlates of neuroplasticity, learning and memory and substance abuse.

-DETAILED AREA OF INTEREST: The laboratory of Dr. Deadwyler and his long time collaborator, Dr Robert Hampson (Assoc.
-Professor) has been funded to perform research in the Neurosciences for over 30 years with 3 major thrusts including cellular/molecular, behavioral and cognitive investigations of the neurobiological bases of learning and memory.
-Research is carried out continuously at all three of these investigative levels.
-These include electrophysiological patch clamp recording and assessment intracellular calcium dynamics in single isolated neurons in vitro, recording of populations of neurons in behaving animals and application of imaging techniques to human and nonhuman primates engaged in cognition and problem solving.
-Each of these technologies is geared toward the general goal of understanding the neural basis of leaning and memory as is expressed in various experimental contexts.
-Over the years these investigation have included characterization of the role of the hippocampus in cognitive function in rodent models and more recently an extension of those investigations to nonhuman primates and other brain regions such as prefrontal cortex and striatum.
-In addition several studies have described the effects of cannabinoids, and other types of societal abused substances on these processes.
-In so doing much of the basic research involving how cannabinoids act in hippocampal neurons was extrapolated to their role in memory and learning, an area of investigation that continuous today.
-Much of this work involved understanding the molecular and genetic basis of potassium channel operations and their modulation by cannabinoids and other cellular agents, with a current interest in neuroprotection and how pathways activated by neurotransmitter systems regulate and influence release of intracellular calcium.
-This has involved assessments of NMDA receptor neurotoxicity and its control by agents that suppress release of intracellular calcium.
+DETAILED AREA OF INTEREST: The laboratory of Dr. Deadwyler has been funded to perform research in the Neurosciences for over 30 years with 3 major concentrations including cellular/molecular, behavioral and cognitive investigations of the neurobiological bases of learning and memory.
+Research has been carried out continuously over all three of these investigative levels, from rodents to humans.
+These include electrophysiological patch clamp recording and assessment of intracellular synaptic events in single isolated neurons in vitro, recording of populations of neurons in behaving animals and humans.
+Each of these technologies is geared toward the general goal of understanding the neural basis of learning and memory, expressed in various experimental contexts.
+Over the years these investigations have included characterization of the role of the hippocampus in cognitive function in animal models and an extension of those investigations to other brain regions such as prefrontal cortex and striatum.
+Dr. Deadwyler has many fruitful collaborations including a long-time collaboration with fellow Wake Forest Associate Professor Dr. Robert Hampson, University of Southern California Professor Dr. Theodore Berger, and University of Kentucky Professor Dr. Greg Gerhardt, who have teamed up to characterize the role of the hippocampus in learning, memory and cognition with a goal of restoring cognitive function in humans following brain damage or disease.
+Overall, his research has ranged from determining the effects of cannabinoids, other drugs of abuse and potential cognitive enhancers to eventually alter the cognitive impact of clinical conditions such as sleep deprivation, epilepsy and whole-brain irradiation.